Embedding-Based Context-Aware Reranker: Abstract

 \section{Abstract}

 Retrieval-Augmented Generation (RAG) systems rely on retrieving relevant evidence from a corpus to support downstream generation.
 The common practice of splitting a long document into multiple shorter passages enables finer-grained and targeted information retrieval.
 However, it also introduces challenges when a correct retrieval would require inference across passages, such as resolving coreference, disambiguating entities, and aggregating evidence scattered across multiple sources.
 Many state-of-the-art (SOTA) reranking methods, despite utilizing powerful large pretrained language models with potentially high inference costs, still neglect the aforementioned challenges.
 Therefore, we propose \textit{\textbf{E}mbedding-\textbf{B}ased \textbf{C}ontext-\textbf{A}ware \textbf{R}eranker} \textbf{(EBCAR)}, a lightweight reranking framework operating directly on embeddings of retrieved passages with enhanced cross-passage understandings through the structural information of the passages and a hybrid attention mechanism, which captures both high-level interactions across documents and low-level relationships within each document.
 We evaluate EBCAR against SOTA rerankers on the ConTEB benchmark, demonstrating its effectiveness for information retrieval requiring cross-passage inference and its advantages in both accuracy and efficiency.
+Our source code is available at \href{https://github.com/BorealisAI/EBCAR}{https://github.com/BorealisAI/EBCAR}.